AndreasxHoehn/QALE_Exemplar/readme.md

 [Understanding Society - General License Version](https://beta.ukdataservice.ac.uk/datacatalogue/doi/?id=6614#!#16).
 The data set is free and publicly available.
-Once you have registered with UK data service and agreed to the terms and conditions of using Understanding Society data, you can download all waves of the survey and store them the respective *X_indresp_dta* files of waves *e* to *j* in the program folder *RData/UnderstandingSociety/*.
+Once you have registered with UK data service and agreed to the terms and conditions of using Understanding Society data, you can download all waves.
+Store the downloaded *X_indresp_dta* files of waves *e* to *j* in the program folder *RData/UnderstandingSociety/*.
 For example for wave *e* the final path would be: *RData/UnderstandingSociety/e_indresp_dta*.
 You can also skip this stage, in which case you answer "no" in the prompted dialog when running the pipeline.
 In this case, EQ-5D utility scores derived from wave *j* of Understanding Society are loaded by default, limiting the cross-sectional analysis to the year of 2019.

 **3. Mortality Data:**  Create a Human Mortality Database (HMD) Account for data queries using the following link to the